How to create a static site with hugo

 index

-Hugo isn’t just another static site generator; it’s a powerhouse engineered for speed and flexibility.
-Built with Go, this open-source tool offers numerous advantages:
+Hugo isn’t just another static site generator—it’s a performance powerhouse.
+Built with Go, Hugo offers unbeatable advantages:

 macOS (Using Homebrew)